Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 But that's all changed

-The Rust community is full of amazing people contributing to making using and learning Rust an amazing experience
+The Rust community is full of amazing people

+all contributing to making Rust an amazing experience

 Second, its a bit of a badge of honour

 If Rust is hard, those of us who manage to learn it must be special

-And maybe that's true if you learned in the 2010s, but times have changes
+And maybe that's true if you were an early adopter

+but times have changes

 Third, it's different